V-Varga/TrichoCompare/README.md

 ```

 The `parse_ALE_VisualizeAnnot.R` program annotates the nodes/branches of an input phylogenetic species tree with data derived from a summary data table showing information relevant to the nodes.
 The resulting tree is output to an SVG file.
 This program is a based off of the ALE parsing programs used in the ALE-pipeline program written by Max Emil Schön (@maxemil on GitHub: https://github.com/maxemil), which can be found here: https://github.com/maxemil/ALE-pipelineThis.
 This script is made available in the TrichoCompare/AncestralStates/ directory of the GitHub.
+Note that the R scripts used in this workflow are intended to be run within RStudio or similar - they cannot be run from the command line.

 Using the above script, the trees below were created, yielding the summary statistics found below: